jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 excerpt: “How to use attention to improve deep network learning, and use memory network for Q&A?”
 date: 2017-03-01 12:00:00
 ---
-**This is work in progress...
-The content needs major editing.**
+**This is work in progress...**

-### Attention overview
+### Generate image captions

 In cognitive science, selective attention restricts our attention to particular objects in the environment.
 It helps us focus, so we can tune out irrelevant information and concentrate on what really matters.
 For example, when we cross a busy street, our attention is to avoid hitting people.
-To transcript the following picture, one possibility is "A man holding a couple plastic containers is walking down a street towards me."
-Once, we have a visual fixation, we continue exploring other relevant details including what is he doing, where is he.
+To transcript the following picture, one possibility is "A man holding a couple plastic containers is walking down an intersection towards me."
+Once we have a visual fixation, we continue exploring other relevant details including what is he doing, and where is he.

 <div class="imgcap">
 <img src="/assets/att/attention.jpg" style="border:none;;">
 </div>

-We generate an image caption starting with a "start" token.
-We predict the next word in the caption with the following formula:
+To generate an image caption, we start the caption with a "start" token.
+We predict the next word in the caption with the following concept:

 $$
 \text{next word} = f(image, \text{last word})
 $$

-Applying the RNN techniques, we rewrite the model more precisely as:
+Applying the RNN techniques, we rewrite the model as:

 $$
 h_{t} = f(x, h_{t-1})